 Dirty transmission fluid can clog the small passageways in the transmission, blocking lubricant from reaching all of its parts.
 Again, this can lead to increased wear, damage or failure.

 New transmissions aren't cheap.
 Repairing them isn't cheap either.
 But changing transmission fluid is fairly inexpensive at Clayton's Auto Service in Corvallis.
 That's why responsible car care includes maintenance on the transmission system at Clayton's Auto Service.
 It doesn't take a genius to figure out that periodic fluid changes aren't just good auto advice, they actually pay for themselves by preventing transmission repairs.

-Most cars and trucks have automatic transmissions, yet a lot of Corvallis drivers only have a fuzzy understanding about what a transmission does.
+Most vehicles have automatic transmissions, yet a lot of Corvallis drivers only have a fuzzy understanding about what a transmission does.
 Think back to the last time you rode a bike in Corvallis.
 You started out in a lower gear and shifted to higher gears as you went faster.
 Down shift for hills, stuff like that.
 Think of your legs as the engine – there's an ideal speed you can pedal and you change gears to leverage the work you're doing.

 Lower gears for power on hills or for starting out.
 Higher gears for more speed.
 That's what the automatic transmission does – it automatically starts in lower gears and shifts up to higher gears to go faster on Oregon roads.
-And automatically shifts back down to climb Corvallis hills, pass or start up again.
+And it automatically shifts back down to climb Corvallis hills, pass or start up again.